 Instead of a Foley bulb to ripen your cervix in preparation for an induction, medications such as Cervadil or Cytotec (misoprostol) can be used.
 They can be administered orally, in your cheek, or vaginally.4

-Pitocin through an IV is also an effective induction agent, but it works better on a ripe cervix.
-Pitocin alone takes a long time to ripen your cervix, and prolonged exposure to Pitocin during labor increases your risk for postpartum hemorrhage.
+Pitocin alone takes a long time to prepare the cervix for labor, and prolonged exposure to Pitocin during labor increases your risk for postpartum hemorrhage.
 However, Pitocin is the only medication safe for cervical ripening in patients with a history of uterine surgery.3

 Is Foley Bulb Induction Right for You?

 Inducing labor can be overwhelming and take a long time.
 You can take it one step at a time by using the Foley balloon to ripen your cervix without medication.
-Many people find this a manageable place to start when encouraging their bodies to kickstart labor without medication.
+Many people find this a comfortable place to start when encouraging their bodies to kickstart labor without medication.
 Learning your induction options based on your cervical status can help you and your provider determine where to start.